daqch/MiniList/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my first React application.
+This project allowed me to learn about modern react and specially about hooks.
+(But also to review my Javascript skills!)

-### Todo list
+### Optional Todo list

-- [ ] Implement UI interface
 - [ ] Design log-in system
-- [ ] Create routes
+- [ ] Improve Styling

 ### Specefic components todo

-- [ ] Create a jsx for Chore
-- [ ] Create multiple components.
-App.js has too much text
+- [X] All components done